ashwor11/KanbanBoardFrontend/README.md

 2. Clone this repository for the Kanban Board Frontend.

 3. Start the KanbanBoard API.
+You can use the instructions on [repository page](https://github.com/ashwor11/KanbanBoard).

+4. Clone this repository to a folder.

+5. Type **cd KanbanBoardFrontend**.

+6. Run the command **npm install** to install dependencies of the program.

-4. Run this repository using the **ng serve** command in your command line interface.
+7. Run this repository using the **ng serve** command in your command line interface.

-5. Access the application by opening your web browser and navigating to **localhost:4200/home**.
+8. Access the application by opening your web browser and navigating to **localhost:4200/home**.

-6. Start exploring and managing your projects efficiently!
+9. Start exploring and managing your projects efficiently!

 ## Screenshots